Skip to content

 Thom’s practice covers the full range of property-related matters.

-He specialises in Real Property disputes, dealing with mortgages and charges, restrictive covenants, adverse possession and boundary disputes, easements, applications for sale, and land registration and conveyancing disputes.
+He specialises in Real Property disputes, dealing with mortgages and charges, insolvency, restrictive covenants, adverse possession and boundary disputes, easements, applications for sale, and land registration and conveyancing disputes.

 He also regularly appears in both residential and commercial possession claims, and applications for injunctions.